DotEfekts/dotdo.es_content/writeups/machines/htb-cybermonday/2-webhook-api-admin.md

 This must be a `createLogFile` webhook.
 Sending a `POST` with both the `log_name` and `log_content` fields doesn't seem to get us anything beyond a `Log created` message so lets leave that for now.

-The login endpoint has a username and password so lets try some [[weak-credentials|basic credentials]] like `admin:admin`.
+The login endpoint has a username and password so lets try some basic credentials like `admin:admin`.
 No luck there, let's go ahead and create an account for now.
 Once our account is created and we've logged in we obtain a JWT to use for our requests in the `x-access-token` header.
 Trying the `GET /webhooks` endpoint again we can now get a list of endpoints but there's only the `createLogFile` endpoint that we used before (unless there are other people also attempting to hack the box).
 If we try to use `/webhooks/create` however, we find we're still unauthorized.
 If we [inspect our JWT](https://jwt.io/) we find it holds the following payload:
 ```json
 {
   "typ": "JWT",